JAYAKRISH369/g7/README.md

 # g7
-g7 is the code for the g7 code
+g7 is the code for the g7foundations